akhoury6/rbcli/README.md

 * __Local State Storage__: Easily manage a set of data that persists between runs.
 You get access to a hash that is automatically kept in-sync with a file on disk.

+* __Remote State__: It works just like Local State Storage, but store the data on a remote server!
+It can be used in tandem with Local State Storage or on its own.
+Currently supports AWS DyanmoDB.

 ## Installation

 RBCli is available on rubygems.org.
 You can add it to your application's `Gemrile` or `gemspec`, or install it manually via `gem install rbcli`.